🔴Pillaging America: Lefty Celebs Prove Exactly Why Every Illegal Must Get Out 2025-10-08 18:06

 Why would he jump on my face?

-Just like a spider monster.
+Just like a spider-monster.

 He's got really springy legs because you asked for him.

-Why is have you seen him hop before?
+Have you seen him hop before?

 Very springy.